mendhak/mendhak.github.io/posts/2024-11-08-understanding-sigstore-cosign-as-a-beginner.md

 Verified OK
 ```

-Github hides theirs behind a `gh attestation verify` which I am not interested in, I'd like to see the actual files involved.
+Github hides theirs behind a `gh attestation verify` command in their own CLI, which I am not interested in, I'd like to see the actual pieces involved.
 For Github Actions, if the author makes use of the [attest build provenance action](https://github.com/actions/attest-build-provenance), the attestation is made visible at a special dedicated URL that contains attestation information, I thought that was quite neat.

 [This example](https://github.com/cli/cli/attestations/2733309) is from the gh CLI itself, though there is no 'direct' link between the artifact and the attestation page; there is a link from the Github Action build where the artifact was created, but those artifact links are often expired.